“They can bake a bread for us. Do you want that?” Coen asked, scrolling down his iPhone and reading Moritz’ message.

 This was life on the road until about 2006 when the digital world started to evolve very quickly.
 Gone are the days that we check email no more than once a week, if that often.
 Gone are the days of quickly ‘only checking messages’ and being drawn into the screen and losing another hour or more on god-knows-what, most-likely-unimportant things.

 But then there are moments we celebrate these super easy and accessible ways of connecting these days.
 Facebook’s overlanding groups and Instagram streams of like-minded people, among other places, enable us to meet locals in a way that before wouldn’t have happened.
-Russia has proven to be an excellent country to connect with people in this way.
+Russia has proven to be an excellent country to connect with people in this way (like in this case).

 Through one of these channels, from a question to an answer, to an ‘Oh but meet my friend,’ kind of chain exactly such a connection happened.
 As a result we are now at the brand-new, still-in-the-making Taiga Pitch Offroading Camp just outside Ulan Ude run by the energetic couple of Moritz and Olga.